 Space operators and States are having to deal with the complex technical, regulatory and legal issues arising out of the impact of space debris to life on Earth and to the use of space.
 And the studies recently compiled show that the time to act on it is now.

-Volterra Fietta’s third space law webinar addresses this complicated and interesting issue of law and sustainability.
+Volterra Fietta’s third space law webinar addressed this complicated and interesting issue of law and sustainability.